Rruvri/Hub2/README.txt

 Hello!
 This is the second version of RaviHUB, a life managing central space that I am building alongside my Python learning!
-The previous version had item management for stuff at home, memos and goals, reminders to buy e.g. groceries
+The previous version had item management for stuff at home, memos and goals, reminders to buy e.g. groceries ! is To-Do, -> completed or in progress

 == CURRENT FEATURESish... ==